NASA Approved 50th Anniversary Of The APOLLO 11 (AS-506) Mission.

 NASA Releases Logo to Mark Apollo’s 50th Anniversary

-From October 2018 through December 2022, NASA will mark the 50th anniversary of the Apollo Program that landed a dozen Americans on the moon between July 1969 and December 1972.
+From October 2018 through December 2022, NASA will mark the 50th anniversary of the Apollo Program.
+This landed a dozen Americans on the moon between July 1969 and December 1972.
 NASA unveiled an official logo for use in observing these milestone anniversaries Friday at the Kennedy Center for the Performing Arts in Washington.

 The unveiling was part of “NSO Pops: Space, the Next Frontier,” a National Symphony Orchestra celebration of NASA’s 60 years of accomplishment.